kanchan1427/daily-blogs/README.md

  **Date : 09-March-2022**

 ## Notification After Applying for a program
 I was searching that how a student can get a notification after fubmission of the web form.
 For this i was reading the official documentation and watching youtube videos.
-After Investing so much time i got to know that in the erpnext there is inbuilt notification feature and we can apply condition in notifications for when and for what we want to send notifications.
+After Investing so much time i got to know that in the ErpGuru there is inbuilt notification feature and we can apply condition in notifications for when and for what we want to send notifications.

 <!----------------------------------------------------------------------------------------------------------------------------->

  **Date : 11-March-2022**
 ## Notification After Applying for a program
 I was searching that how a student can get a notification after fubmission of the web form.
 For this i was reading the official documentation and watching youtube videos.
-After Investing so much time i got to know that in the erpnext there is inbuilt notification feature and we can apply condition in notifications for when and for what we want to send notifications.
+After Investing so much time i got to know that in the ErpGuru there is inbuilt notification feature and we can apply condition in notifications for when and for what we want to send notifications.

 <!----------------------------------------------------------------------------------------------------------------------------->